The Best Cuts of Raw Meat for Your Cat: A Nutritional Breakdown

 • Vitamin B12: 6.5µg

-3. Beef Heart: A Nutrient-Packed Powerhouse
+3. Beef Heart: A Nutrient Powerhouse

 Best meat cuts for raw diet for cats